uliss/pd-ceammc/README.md

    - flow control: pass, reject objects; predicates objects
    - random number generators
    - property concept: non-UI objects may have properties that can be accessed after object creation.
 This includes special message and prop.get object for handling
+   - custom data types:
+   - 'String' data type. string.\* objects for common string manipulation functionality
+   - 'Set' data type. data.set, set.\* objects to work with sets - unordered lists. conversion to list.
+   - function.call and [function] objects - working with named functions in Pd
+   - array.do, array.each - apply the function to each element of an array
  * Audio objects:
    - dynamics: compressor, limiter, soft clip
    - envelope generators (ar, adsr) and follower